pyeventsourcing/eventsourcing/docs/topics/application.rst

 You can set
-the application's environment either on the ``env`` attribute of the application class, in the `operating system environment <https://docs.python.org/3/library/os.html#os.environ>`__, or or by passing them into the application using the constructor argument ``env``.
+the application's environment either on the ``env`` attribute of the application class, in the `operating system environment <https://docs.python.org/3/library/os.html#os.environ>`__, or by passing them into the application using the constructor argument ``env``.
 You can use all three ways for configuring an application in combination.

 ..